recolic/betterlisting/README.md

 ![alt text](https://www.devcoster.com/betterlisting/demo/Wow.png "BetterListing Example")
 ## What is BetterListing?

-BetterListing enhances and themes the default NGINX directory listings __WITHOUT__ the need for the Fancy Index module.
+BetterListing enhances and themes the default NGINX directory listings __WITHOUT__ the need for PHP or the Fancy Index module.
 As BetterListing uses Javascript and jQuery, no compiling or reinstalling is required.
+All you need is NGINX.
 Who can be bothered with that, anyway?

 __Try it out:__ [devcoster.com/betterlisting/demo](https://www.devcoster.com/betterlisting/demo)